tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💵 Pocket change needed | 🎉 Fix something that's broken in your house 🤖
+⚡ AI Suggestion of the Day: 🤖 👤 Grab a friend | 💰 It's free! | 🎉 Uninstall unused apps from your devices 🤖

 ---